How one Dubai running club sparked a fitness craze

 Story highlights

-- The Desert Road Runners is the oldest running club in Dubai, former in 1985
+- The Desert Road Runners is the oldest running club in Dubai

 - Despite its inferno-like summer temperatures, running in the emirate has exploded in recent years